hwesterink/PythonCourseraMichigan2/README.md

 # PythonCourseraMichigan2
-Repository for the products made during the Applied Data Science with Python on Coursera
+Repository for the products made during the Applied Data Science with Python Specialization on Coursera